aws-observability/aws-otel-collector/docs/developers/eks-demo.md

 kubectl -n aoc-eks describe deployment aoc-eks-sidecar
 ```

-The example template provided runs the AWS-Observability-Collector as sidecar to send application metrics and traces on Amazon EKS.
+The example template provided runs the AWS-OTel-Collector as sidecar to send application metrics and traces on Amazon EKS.
 We run two applications: the customer’s application (`aoc-emitter`) and the AOC `aoc-collector`.
 Running the AOC in the same application as the main application allows the AOC to collect the metric/trace data for the customer’s application.
 We also call running the AOC in this way a "Sidecar".

 **View Your Metrics**
 You should now be able to view your metrics in your [CloudWatch console](https://console.aws.amazon.com/cloudwatch/).
 In the navigation bar, click on **Metrics**.
 The collected AOC metrics can be found in the **AWSObservability/CloudWatchOTService** namespace.
 Ensure that your region is set to the region set for your cluster.